salimnassim/rtw/README.md

 Provides a JSON API for interacting with rTorrent over XML-RPC.

-The server exposes a simple index on the `/` route.
+The server exposes a simple main view index on the `/` route.

 ## API routes

 `GET /api/methods`
-Retrieves all system methods from rTorrent.
+Retrieves all system methods.

+`GET /api/system`
+Retrieves throttle limits and system information.

 `GET /api/view/{view}`
 Retrieves all torrents in the view.